 Answer customer inquiries fast, ideally in under 12 hours, and leave them with a positive purchase experience.

-Since the moment you start optimizing your Amazon products to increase rankings, you will want to track your progress so that you can see what works and what doesn’t work.
+From the moment you start optimizing your Amazon products to increase rankings, you will want to track your SEO performance so that you can see what works and what doesn’t work.

 Advanced Web Ranking allows you to track your product rankings on Amazon over time and simplifies the process of monitoring changes and reporting results.